gnishitha2004-source/AI-ML-Internship-Task3/README.md

 - *Mean Squared Error (MSE):* X.XX
 - *R² Score:* X.XX

-(Replace with your actual values from notebook)
+(Replace with your actual values from Colab notebook)

 ✅ The model shows a reasonable fit with positive R² score.
-✅ Coefficients indicate how each feature influences the target (house price).
+✅ Coefficients indicate how each feature influences the target variable.

 ---

 ### 📈 Plots
 - Scatter plot with regression line (Simple Regression).
-- Predicted vs. Actual house prices.
+- Predicted vs. Actual values comparison.

-(You can insert screenshots from your notebook here if needed)
+(Add screenshots from Colab here if needed)

 ---

 ### 🧾 Interpretation of Coefficients
-- *Intercept (β₀):* Baseline value of price when all features are 0.
+- *Intercept (β₀):* Baseline value of the target variable when all features are 0.
 - *Coefficients (βᵢ):* Change in target variable for each unit increase in the respective feature.
-  - Example: If coefficient of Area = 150, then for every additional 1 sq. ft., price increases by 150 (keeping other factors constant).
+  - Example: If coefficient of X1 = 5, then for every additional unit in X1, the target increases by 5 (keeping other factors constant).

 ---